dmlc/xgboost/doc/tutorials/spark_estimator.rst

-With `RAPIDS Accelerator for Apache Spark <https://nvidia.github.io/spark-rapids/>`_, you can leverage GPUs to accelerate the whole pipeline (ETL, Train, Transform) for xgboost pyspark without any Python code change.
+With `RAPIDS Accelerator for Apache Spark <https://nvidia.github.io/spark-rapids/>`_, you can leverage GPUs to accelerate the whole pipeline (ETL, Train, Transform) for xgboost pyspark without the need for any code modifications.
+Likewise, you have the option to configure the ``"spark.task.resource.gpu.amount"`` setting as a fractional value, enabling a higher number of tasks to be executed in parallel during the ETL phase. please refer to :ref:`stage-level-scheduling` for more details.

 An example submit command is shown below with additional spark configurations and dependencies:

 .. code-block:: bash